-Owner / stylist
+Owner / Senior stylist

-Ben is part of Jam’s DNA, having been an apprentice, then stylist in the salon since the mid-‘90s.
+Ben has risen through the ranks.
+Having been an apprentice, then stylist in the salon since the late-‘90s and then becoming a partner in 2017.
 “I’ve been working here since I was born,” he says.
-Ben tries to specialise in everything, but he really enjoys men’s haircuts and he’s definitely not scared of curly hair like a lot of people are.
-And he loves creative cuts – jobs that are a little bit funkier – as opposed to the usual bread and butter stuff, but he’s quite happy to do that as well.
+Ben tries to specialize in everything, but he loves a curly head of hair, men’s haircuts and creative work– jobs that aren't quite the norm, but he’s quite happy doing that as well as being the resident dreadlock specialist.
 Ben had wanted to work at Jam from when he was in high school.
-He would walk past the salon when it was on Cuba Street and see someone getting some crazy thing done to their hair through the window.
-“I’d always felt a part of the place even before I worked here,” Ben says.
+He would skateboard past the salon when it was on Cuba Street and see someone getting some crazy thing done to their hair through the window.
+“I always wanted to be a part of the place even before I worked here,” Ben says.
 “So that’s probably why I’m still around.”
-Outside of Jam, Ben likes to unwind by playing guitar or skateboarding.
+Outside of Jam, Ben likes to unwind by "playing guitar and watching endless media".

-Marianna is a colour geek as well as a creative stylist, and she loves creating easy to care for styles and colours that fit her client's individual style.
-Her number one priority is beautiful healthy hair, and her specialities are blondes and curly hair.
-But she loves a challenge!
+Marianna is a self confessed colour geek .
+As the salons blonde guru she loves creating easy to care for colours and cuts that fit her client's individual look.
+Her number one priority is beautiful healthy hair.
+Also as a curly headed person herself she knows what clients with the curls need but is also never opposed to a creative challenge!
 She's all about her client's visit being relaxed and enjoying their time in the salon.
-When not at work, she's either baking or going on outdoor adventures.
+When not at work, she's either playing with dogs or going on outdoor adventures.

 Victoria or Tori as she is more commonly known is from Wellington and has been with Jam since the beginning of her hair journey and it shows.
 Being surrounded by a diverse group of stylists through her early years has enabled Tori to absorb everything and turn into the versatile and super creative senior stylist she is today.
 With a passion for beautiful blonde work and amazing bold colour you only have to look as far as our instagram which her images dominate to see what she's capable of.